influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

 The following example creates sample data for two series (the combination of measurement, tag set, and timestamp), and then merges points in each series:

-1. In your terminal, enter the following command to create the sample data file:
+1. In your terminal, enter the following command to create the sample data file.
+The command sets a `grace` variable that you'll use when configuring Telegraf in the next step.

    ```bash
    cat <<EOF > ./home.lp